rishav-eulb/100-days-of-move/docs/HelloMove.md

 Meanwhile, get ready with your code and make sure it has passed all the test-cases, because we are gonna deploy it tomorrow and test it out on the real blockchain.

+Feel free to reach out to us and refer to [hello-move](../demos/hello-move) in case you are stuck somewhere.

 # Resources<a id="resources"></a>

 - [Understanding Move.toml](https://aptos.dev/en/build/smart-contracts/book/packages#movetoml)